gregsmee/SuperBIT-Project/README.md

-# SuperBIT-Project
+The programs found here were used in conjunction to better understand the physics of automated glider control.

-A few programs used in my final year project
+Hopefully you will find these interesting to look at!